vkuzel/Xfce-darkness/README.md

 Project status
 --------------

-Sorry guys but this project is no more maintained.
-I switched from Linux to OSX recently so I am not working on this project anymore.
+Sorry guys but this project is not maintained anymore.
+I switched to OSX recently so I am not working using the theme.

 License
 -------